- This event has passed.

 MCRRC members: Register for free on race day.
 If you already have a club-issued bib and timing chip, wear them.
 Otherwise, you can pick them up at the registration tables.
 (If you have not picked up your chip yet, bring a $5 deposit.)

-Non-members: Register online for $21.90 ($20 race fee + $1.90 online processing fee) through August 2.
-(You can register in person on race-day morning but, because there is no runner limit, you could be waiting in a lengthy line.
-Pre-registering also means we can't misread your handwritten entry or mistype it to the computer.
-We want your name spelled correctly in the results!)
+Non-members: Non-member registration is OPEN!
+Register online for $25.00 (plus service fees).
+You can register in person on race-day morning but, because there is no runner limit, you could be waiting in a lengthy line.
+Pre-registering also means we can’t misread your handwritten entry or mistype it to the computer.
+We want your name spelled correctly in the results!
 At the race site, you will be given a bib and timing chip.
 The chip must be returned immediately after the race.

 Everyone: Registration and packet pickup open at 5:30am.
 Try to arrive no later than 6am to help us get everyone through registration and packet pickup.